 FAQs

-You certainly could use regular potting soil for succulents.
-It might work just fine, especially if you tend to forget to water for long periods of time, or your plants are very small.
-However, make sure the soil dries out completely between waterings, or they will rot.
+You certainly could use regular potting soil for your succulents.
+However, make sure that it dries out completely between waterings, or they will rot.

-The differences between general potting soil and succulent soil are the ingredients and the consistency.
+The differences between general potting soil and a succulent mix are the ingredients and the consistency.
 Regular potting soils are made of organic materials that retain moisture, while succulent soil is porous, and designed to drain very quickly.

-My succulents do very well in my homemade potting mix, and making my own saves me tons of money.
-Now that you know the best soil to use, and have my recipe to make your own, your succulents will thrive too.
+My succulents do very well in my DIY potting mix, and making my own saves me tons of money.
+Now that you know how to make it, your plants will thrive too.

 Do you make your own succulent soil?
-Share your succulent potting soil mix recipe in the comments section below.
+Share your recipe or tips in the comments section below.

 Kerry says